MattRStoffel/BlameShift/README.md

 - ❌ **Conflict Resolution**: Tools to help resolve merge conflicts.
 - ❌ **Hooks**: Automate tasks with pre-commit, post-commit, and other hooks.

+## Development

+### Dependencies

+This project uses [Cobra](https://github.com/spf13/cobra/tree/main) for the CLI framework.
+Cobra is a library for creating powerful modern CLI applications.

 ## Contributing

 Feel free to submit pull requests.